Hello, and welcome to this Android development tutorial. This is part one on how to make a file manager application.

 The first thing we will do is open the res folder under the layout folder and we will find the activity_main.xml file.
 We will click on it correctly and click on delete.

 We will uncheck this if you have them checked and then we will click on okay.

 Right now we will go and right click on layout, new and layout resource file, and we will create a new file.

 We will call it layout1.
 The root element of this layout will be the linear layout and we will click on it okay.

 Right now, we will switch the design view to Textview and we can open the preview right here in order for us to know what’s going on i n the UI of our application.

-For example, if we create a Textview right here, so we type Textview with match_parent. height can be maybe 15 DP, and we want to do with this something very simple.
-For example we set text to File Manager, so this will basically just display the title of our application.
+For example, if we create a Textview right here, we type Textview with match_parent. height can be maybe 15 DP, and we want to do with this something very simple.
+For example, we set a text to File Manager, so this will basically just display the title of our application.
 Now, we will increase the text size by specifying the text size attribute to 25 SP, and we will center the text in the Textview by specifying the gravity to center.

 We can change the background of the view if we want.
 For example, if we want to create a black background.
 First we will create a color for this.

-We will type new element color and we will create a black color.
+We will type a new element color and we will create a black color.
 So we type black.
 We close the element and inside the element we type number sign or hash tag, whatever you want to call it, and six zeros.
 We will follow the hash tag with six zeros.
 Now we have defined the black color.

 Now if we go back to layout1.file we can set the background of this Textview to black, and the background is black.